 - C. The precipitation depths of the current two-, 10-, and 100-year storm events shall be determined by multiplying the values determined in accordance with items 1 and 2 below: - 1.
 The applicant shall utilize the National Oceanographic and Atmospheric Administration (NOAA), National Weather Service's Atlas 14 Point Precipitation Frequency Estimates: NJ, in accordance with the location(s) of the drainage area(s) of the site.
+This data is available at:

+https://hdsc.nws.noaa.gov/hdsc/pfds/pfds\map\cont.html?bkmrk=nj; and

-This data is available at: - https://hdsc.nws.noaa.gov/hdsc/pfds/pfds map cont.html?bkmrk=nj; and - 2.
-The applicant shall utilize Table 5: Current Precipitation Adjustment Factors below, which sets forth the applicable multiplier for the drainage area(s) of the site, in accordance with the county or counties where the drainage area(s) of the site is located.
-Where the major development lies in more than one county, the precipitation values shall be adjusted according to the percentage of the drainage area in each county.
-Alternately, separate rainfall totals can be developed for each county using the values in the table below.
+2. The applicant shall utilize Table 5: Current Precipitation Adjustment Factors below, which sets forth the applicable multiplier for the drainage area(s) of the site, in accordance with the county where the drainage area(s) of the site is located.